ihilariyus/DHealthcare/README.md

 # DHealthcare
- This is ab web application, which enables multi -vendor support major focussing on Customer handling.
+ This is an web application, which enables multi -vendor support major focussing on Customer handling.
 Doctor can manage their patients virtually.